League and Self-Defense: Formation

 Lepper's stance drew him support from his own Samoobrona party and the LPR.
 On 16 July 2007, a merger of the two parties was announced at a press conference conducted by Lepper and his LPR counterpart, Roman Giertych.
 The nature of this new 'LiS' was not made clear, and the leaders could not give any specifics as to whether LiS would take the form of a newly unified party or simply an electoral alliance of two autonomous parties.
 It was indicated however, that the platform of this new alliance would be mainly eurosceptic and anti-privatization.
+LiS also served to exert more pressure on PiS.

 According to the declarations of both parties involved, the new grouping would preserve the identity of both parties.
 On the creation of the new party, Lepper stressed that "great injustice has been done to Samoobrona" and that one of the demands of the new grouping will be to investigate the circumstances regarding the sting operation against him.
 On 16 July 2007, the presidencies of both political groupings met.
 On 17 July 2007, the party's executive board was appointed, with Andrzej Lepper as president and Roman Giertych as chairman.
 On the same day, the documents for the registration of the new party were filed with the court.
 Party board members from the LPR included Radosław Parda, Deputy Education Minister Mirosław Orzechowski, Deputy Leader of the League Wojciech Wierzejski, while from the side of Samoobrona, board members included Deputy Speaker of the Sejm Genowefa Wiśniowska and acting head of the club Krzysztof Sikora.